File routing without framework magic

 Start with folders and route files.
-Spry scans your tree and generates a concrete app definition you can inspect.
+Spry scans your tree, builds a concrete app definition, and keeps the runtime output inspectable.

-Spry does not hide its runtime entry.
-The scanner emits a real app and a real main file so the build stays understandable.
+Spry emits a real app and real runtime entry files so the build pipeline stays understandable during debugging, review, and deployment.

 .